mautrix/docs/bridges/go/linkedin/authentication.md

-   * Note: you should either use Chrome or at least change your user agent to match the one used by the bridge (<https://github.com/mautrix/linkedin/blob/main/pkg/linkedingo/client.go#L30>), as LinkedIn doesn't like cookies being used by different user agents.
+   * Note: you should either use Chrome or at least change your user agent to match the one used by the bridge (<https://github.com/mautrix/linkedin/blob/main/pkg/linkedingo/client.go#L30>), as LinkedIn doesn't like cookies being used by different user agents. mautrix-manager should automatically use the correct user agent.
 3. Open browser devtools, go to the network tab, select "XHR" as the request type and search for `graphql`.
 Right click one of the requests and choose "Copy", then "Copy as cURL".